Guide for Returning Residents Who Want to Join or Cancel Bituach Leumi

 1. Go to the post office nearest your home with the payment voucher sent to you.
 Payment may be made with cash only.

-You can not pay your bill at the Bituach Leumi web site.
+Remember!
+You can not pay your monthly premium at the Bituach Leumi web site.

 How to get a PIN number

-In every telephone call to Bituach Leumi, you have to identify yourself with a temporary identity number which you are given when your registration for Bituach Leumi is approved.
+In every telephone call to Bituach Leumi, you have to identify yourself with the ID number (teudat zehut) which you were given when your registration for Bituach Leumi was approved.
 In addition, you must also identify yourself with a 4-digit PIN code which can be obtained in one of the following ways:

 3. The Bituach Leumi web site.
-You can request there to have the secret PIN sent by mail to your home address.
-It may take a week to arrive.
+You can request that they send the secret PIN by post to your home address.
+(It may take a week to arrive.)
 For the link, click here.
-Fill in your ID number, and your full date of birth.
+You will have to fill in your ID number and your full date of birth.

 Questions and Answers: